-- "Safe Campus" is an on-line educational program required for all incoming first-year students and transfer students. - University 101 classes address this topic to reach all incoming first-year students as well. - Workshops are conducted for students violating campus alcohol and drug policies - At the beginning of each semester, all students receive an email containing USC Upstate alcohol and drug policies and information on abuse. - Pamphlets on drug and alcohol education are also available at the Department of Public Safety - Housing and Residential Life provides a variety of programming to residential students regarding drug and alcohol abuse including the following: - Safety Week (first week in September) A week focused on safety, including alcohol and drug related education - Alcohol Educational Email -Sent out to all residents in January or February of each year just before Homecoming regarding alcohol and drug policies and abuse.
+- "Safe Campus" is an on-line educational program required for all incoming first-year students and transfer students. - Crisis Response Resident Advisors (R.A.s) are trained on how to respond to various situations including alcohol and drug related incidents. - Resident Assistant Training July 28-Aug 11 yearly - University 101 classes address this topic to reach all incoming first-year students as well. - Workshops are conducted for students violating campus alcohol and drug policies - At the beginning of each semester, all students receive an email containing USC Upstate alcohol and drug policies and information on abuse. - Pamphlets on drug and alcohol education are also available at the Department of Public Safety - Housing and Residential Life provides a variety of programming to residential students regarding drug and alcohol abuse including the following: - Safety Week (September 13-17) A week focused on safety including alcohol and drug related education.
+This is a collaborative event with University Police, Health Services, Counseling Services, and Dean of Students Office. - Homecoming/Alcohol Educational Email -Sent out to all residents in January or February of each year just before Homecoming regarding alcohol and drug policies and abuse.